kodezine/epd-driver/README.md

 The following changes were required to be made for the E-Paper display interface.

-...5 GPIO were required for the interface.
+   5 GPIO were required for the interface.
 The SPI was already in the default dtb configuration.
 Since the resources needed the modifications, a patch is created for additional reference.
-...For this implementation UART1 and UART2 is scavanged.
+For this implementation UART1 and UART2 is scavanged.
 While the CAN1 is introduced for need of application not dependent on E-Paper Display.

 ## Project management